Htmx

 htmx (also stylized as HTMX) is an open-source front-end JavaScript library that extends HTML with custom attributes that enable the use of AJAX directly in HTML and with a hypermedia-driven approach.
 These attributes allow for the dynamic definition of a web page directly in HTML and CSS, without the need for writing additional JavaScript.
-These attributes allows tasks that traditionally required writing JavaScript to be done completely with HTML.
+These attributes allow tasks that traditionally required writing JavaScript to be done completely with HTML.
 The library was created by Carson Gross as a new version of intercooler.js.

 The library supports communication with the server using standard HTTP methods and simplifies inserting server responses (usually text or HTML fragments) into designated parts of the web page without having to redraw the entire page.
 This in turn allows for similar behavior to what can be achieved with reconciliation behavior in virtual DOMs.

 History

 htmx has its roots in intercooler.js, a frontend library created by Carson Gross in 2013.
 The library aimed to address the complexity associated with AJAX (asynchronous JavaScript and XML) by introducing a simplified approach using HTML attributes.
 The intent was to create a framework that was aligned with Roy Fielding's original intent for REST (representational state transfer) - and specifically HATEOAS (hypermedia as the engine of application state).
 The problem is described in Fielding's blog post "REST APIs must be hypertext-driven" from October 2008.

 htmx was created as an improved version of intercooler.js that did not rely on jQuery with version 1.0.0 being released in November 2020.
 The release of htmx was a significant milestone for the project, by offering a way to utilize AJAX, CSS transitions, WebSockets, and Server-Sent Events directly in HTML using attributes.

-In 2023, htmx was added to the first cohort of the GitHub Accelerator program, a program the provides open source projects with funding and guidance from members of mature open source projects.
+In 2023, htmx was added to the first cohort of the GitHub Accelerator program, a program that provides open source projects with funding and guidance from members of mature open source projects.